madhavan2907/Loan_Default_prediction/README.md

 # Loan_Default_prediction

+In this project, I've built a classification model to predict the probability of default value for a customer based on his credit history and deployed the same as a webapp in Heroku.

 ### Note :
-Exports of intermittant transformation steps, will be cleared at the end while executing "Modelling.ipynb" notebook.
+Exports of intermittant transformation steps, will be cleared at the end the model execution.
 ### Steps to follow:
 1. Create a new folder at a location of your choice
 2. Download below files from Model folder to the folder created in step-1: